CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-09.md

 1. Next, press **CTRL + J** to open the existing terminal.

-1. Run the below command to change the directory.
+1. Run the command below to change the directory.

    ```
    cd C:\LabFiles\OpenAIWorkshop\scenarios\incubations\copilot\employee_support
    ```

-3. To run the application from the command line, navigate back to Command Prompt and run the below command:
+3. To run the application from the command line, navigate back to Command Prompt and run the command below:

    >**Note**: Here, you can enter your email address below to get notifications.
 Otherwise, leave this field blank and then click on **Enter**.